fontsource/google-font-metadata/README.md

 - `-1, --v1` - Only parse and update APIv1.
 - `-2, --v2` - Only parse and update APIv2.
 - `-v, --variable` - Only parse and update APIVariable.
+- `-l, --license` - Only parse and update APILicense.
 - `-f, --force` - This skips the cache and force parses every font.
 - `--no-validate` - This skips invoking `npx gfm validate` after finishing parsing.